Abraham Shakespeare: Murdered Millions Lotto Winner’s Story On TV One Doc

 - Did You Know?

 - Abraham Shakespeare’s friend and coworker, Michael Ford, accused him of stealing that lotto ticket.
 Many believed that it was possible that Abraham Shakespeare had stolen it based on his prior history.
-In the end, a court ruled that he had not.

-- Michael Ford took Abraham to court.
+Michael Ford took Abraham to court.
 The local news covered the case.
+In the end, a court ruled that Shakespeare had not stolen the ticket.

-Here is what Abraham Shakespeare told The Ledger back in 2007.
+- Here is what Abraham Shakespeare told The Ledger back in 2007.

 “He came to my house two days later and said people had been talking to him on the job and told him he had a case.
 When he brought up the word court, I backed away from him.
 I told him I don’t owe him nothing.
 I told him if you feel like you have a case go on to court.That guy used to be a real good friend of mine.
 If he only waited, I could’ve given him $250,000 easy.
 If Ford is successful in getting some of the money, he won’t be prosperous.
 The Lord knows he doesn’t deserve it.
 It’s like dirty money.
 That money wasn’t meant for him, it was meant for me.”